Building the First Software for Executive Assistants

 - And for the category for Companies that Enable Product Led Growth, some companies included ProfitWell, invision, userlane, Gainsight and others.

 An example in the Productivity and Collaboration section of PLG companies map is Slack.
 How did Slack become a leader of, and example for product led growth companies?
 Slack is an application that allows a team to communicate and work together.
 If a team has a project, then two people may start using Slack to communicate about the work getting done.
 Then the rest of the team sees an additional amount of productivity and ease of communication, so soon the entire team is using slack.
 Then someone from the team tells someone who works somewhere else, or they go to work somewhere else and they take that knowledge about how to successfully work together with them.
+A growth manager would be responsible for devising a strategy like this.

 In order to find success as a PLG, it is important to evaluate your company and see what changes you can make to see growth as a PLG.
 At High Alpha, we believe in product-led companies.
 Learn more about our venture studio today.